dice89/master-thesis/README.md

 Master-Thesis Alexander Mueller
 =============
-This is a private repository rontaining all information regarding my masters thesis

-The structure is as follows:
+This repository contains a Matching System implemented during my masters this The structure is as follows:

-## Paper
-The paper I read during the research regarding my masters thesis.
-Including a bibtext file.

-## Thesis (TBD)
+## ontologymatcher
-The actual working directory for writing the thesis
+The systems code

-## oaMatcherCode
+## RapidminerRepo
-Code with which I facilitated my experiments
+Mining Processes

 #### How to
+- Incomplete
-- Install typesafe activator and then
+- Install sbt and then

-`activator run`
+`sbt run`

 ## Organizational Stuff
 - [Project Plan](https://www.tomsplanner.com/public/alexmasterthesis) PW: master

 - [Kanban Board](https://trello.com/b/sDwohQfL/master-thesis) (To monitor progress)